CLayer-dev/docs/docs/security/risk-warnings.md

 ## Overview

-Circle Layer Blockchain is committed to providing a secure development and testing environment.
+Core Layer Blockchain is committed to providing a secure development and testing environment.
 Users and developers must be aware of important security considerations and risks when participating in our ecosystem.

 ## General Risk Warnings